Francois-v3/CDNBoxd/README.md

 A DNS distributed Global Load Balancing with geolocation and bandwith shaping.

 CDNBoxd is a solution to mix private CDN with legacy CDN.
 CDNBoxd is originaly the specific software used to clusterize multiple CDNBoxes (standalone HTTP cache).
 Nowdays, CDNBoxd is used out of CDNBox solution, to distribute load on Edge endpoints.
-Due to its origins, CDNBox stands for a node of a CDNBoxd cluster.

 ## Features